The Battlefields Park

 The Battlefields Park (Parc des Champs-de-Bataille) includes the Plains of Abraham with the nearby and smaller Des Braves park, both within the district of Montcalm in Quebec City, and forms one of the few Canadian national urban parks.
 Its significance lies in the Battle of the Plains of Abraham (1759) and the Battle of Sainte-Foy, fought six months later on today's Des Braves park.

-It was established as a park by law on March 17, 1908, it features an interpretive centre and walking trails, and is sometimes used for outdoor concerts, especially during the national festival events.
+It was established as a park by law on March 17, 1908.
+It features an interpretive centre and walking trails, and is sometimes used for outdoor concerts, especially during the national festival events.
 The park contains a collection of about 50 historical artillery pieces scattered about its grounds.
-It is managed by the National Battlefields Commission, a federal government agency under the Minister of Canadian Heritage with members appointed by the Queen in her Canadian, Ontarian, and Québécois Councils.
+It is managed by the National Battlefields Commission, a federal government agency under the Minister of Canadian Heritage with members appointed by the King in his Canadian, Ontarian, and Québécois Councils.
 The commission also oversees its own police service since 1948.